 To help streamline this process, look for a spend management platform that offers all of the following:

 To truly be automated, all these payments should automatically categorize whenever a card or ACH payment is used to pay a vendor.
-If you really mean business, integrating your accounting software is also a great idea.
+This makes it easier to catch where you’re able to consolidate or eliminate subscriptions and services when they are gathered into one place.

 Voíla!
 Once you have your system and accounts set up, all you have to do is check into the dashboard.
 When all your spending exists in one place, you can access your spending data in real-time.